-Columbus Estate Attorney
+Trusted Estate Attorney in Columbus

 Over the last 40 years, I’ve built a reputation as a caring and knowledgeable estate attorney in Columbus, Ohio.
 It’s my true belief that heartfelt planning builds lasting legacies.

-#1 Estate Attorney in Columbus, Ohio
+#1 Estate Planning Attorney in Columbus

 We’re so honored to be named again as the best estate attorney in Columbus by Expertise.com.
 Rated 5 stars for responsiveness, friendliness, helpfulness, and attention to detail.
 See this amazing achievement here.